 There are hundreds of free events across London every year

 LONDON: London is working to show an ongoing commitment to making the city greener, healthier and wilder.
-Next step is The National Park City Festival taking place over nine days in July 2019 and will be London’s largest events and celebration of the great outdoors.
 There are hundreds of free events across the capital in celebration of London’s green spaces, wildlife habitats, green rooftops and waterways.

 The ambition is to make more than half of London green and increase tree to cover 10 per cent by 2050.
 City Hall has already funded the planting of 170,000 new trees and 200 green space improvements over the past three years.
 London is set to grow to over 11 million people by 2050,